 Experiments with perspective

-These images were done later as practice images when I was doing Octavia.
-I wanted to see if I could produce more powerful images that would exaggerate the features that had interested me originally – the spider web sweep of the ceiling and the majestic middle column with its almost surreal stairs.
+These images were also done later as practice images for Octavia.
+I wanted to see if I could produce more powerful images that would exaggerate the features that had interested me originally – the spider web sweep of the ceiling and the majestic middle column (like an ancient monolith) with its almost surreal stairs.

 I started by playing around with some of my photos of these features, cutting and combining them to distort perspective.
 Then filled in the gaps with drawings in oil pastel, pastel and graphite.
 I enjoy working in this way – seeing what I can discover through manipulating what I am given within set bounds of existing photos.